fhiso/tsc-governance/vocabularies.md

 - A path constructed from the following slash-separated path segments in order:
     1. the literal string `term`;
-    2. optionally, the name of a vocabulary, such as `sc` (for 'sources and citations', for example);
+    2. optionally, the name of a vocabulary, such as `sources`;
     3. a version identifier, either `draft` or a version string matching the regular expression `v[0-9]+([.][0-9]+([.][0-9]+)?)?`;
     4. the name of the *term* being defined, which shall match the